Six Material Issues

 Reason for Selection and Future Vision

-Providing a stable supply of high-quality pharmaceuticals and medical devices is an important duty of a pharmaceutical company.
+Providing a stable supply of high-quality pharmaceuticals and other products is an important duty of a pharmaceutical company.

-Seikagaku strengthens its compliance and production systems to ensure uninterrupted access to reliable pharmaceuticals and medical devices for patients and medical institutions.
+We will strengthen our quality assurance and production systems to ensure uninterrupted access to reliable pharmaceuticals and other products for patients and medical institutions.

 Objectives

-• Manufacture and provide a stable supply of pharmaceuticals and medical devices of guaranteed quality by maintaining a quality management system compliant with global standards.
+• Manufacture and stably supply pharmaceuticals and other products of guaranteed quality by maintaining the quality management system compliant with global standards.

-• Ensure a continuous supply of pharmaceuticals and medical devices by rigorously managing risks associated with raw materials procurement and product supply.
+• Ensure a continuous supply of pharmaceuticals and other products through rigorous management of associated with raw material procurement and product supply.

 Initiatives

-1. Continuously engage in GMP compliance activities (compliance with the GMP Ministerial Ordinance, manufacturing and marketing approval matters).
+1. Engage in continuous GMP compliance activities (compliance with the GMP Ministerial Ordinance, manufacturing and marketing approval matters).

-2. Develop a quality culture to ensure provision of a stable supply of pharmaceuticals and medical devices.
+2. Foster a quality culture to ensure a stable supply of pharmaceuticals and other products of guaranteed quality.

-• Confirmed GMP compliance and development of a quality culture through periodic management reviews
+• Confirmed alignment with GMP and fostering of a quality culture through regular management reviews

 Monitoring Indicators

-• Status of inventory availability based on the production plan
+• Status of inventory availability based on production schedules

-• Status of conduct of maintenance for quality assurance and safe production
+• Status of maintenance for quality assurance and stable production

-• Status of preparation of manuals to prepare against large-scale disasters
+• Progress with maintaining manuals to prepare against large-scale disasters

 3. Expansion of healthcare access and appropriate provision of high-quality medical information